| Troops

 people about what’s going on in the North.
 We have a

+right to know what’s happening," he said.
 It is the party leaders or the Business Committee of

 the Parliament that decides on the days the parliament